59 seconds video festival

 Now I Got Worry 59 59 Numerical Portrait 59 59 Both Ends

-Launched by Art Project 59 in the spring of 2005 at 59 Franklin Street in Tribeca, the 59 Seconds Video Festival is an alternative research festival and one time project.
+Launched in 2005 by Project 59 at 59 Franklin Street in Tribeca, the 59 Seconds Video Festival is an alternative festival and one-time art project.

 Through a series of open calls, artists were encouraged to submit 59 seconds long works that incorporated number 59 in any manner.
-59 videos a time, 59 seconds each were shown to 59 audiences around the globe.
-Their rankings were then used to select the 59 best videos.
+59 videos at a time, 59 seconds each were shown 59 times around the globe.
+The audience rankings were then used to select the 59 best videos.

-59 Seconds Festival is a play off as well as a metaphor for the short video format.
-While sampling an emerging international video art scene, it developed a network and popularization of participating artists while introducing as broad an international audience as possible to a unique collection of works and providing an exchange of ideas and information.
+The 59 Seconds Festival is a play off as well as a metaphor for the short video format.
+While sampling an emerging international video art scene, it introduced participating artists to as broad an international audience as possible; shared a unique collection of works and provided an exchange of ideas and information.

 photograph by Franz Wanner / web-design by timatika design group